Gavster765/ROPSynth/notes.md

 • gadgets that clobber unused registers not considered
 • movs directly to mem instead of mem gadget and mov <- maybe ?
 • mention rax vs eax
+• cegis flaws?? <- only one of each, constants?

 TODO?: